Cognigy/Documentation/docs/ai/train/intent-trainer.md

 The **Intent Trainer** enables you to analyze the collected user inputs (records) and add them to [Intents](../../ai/empower/nlu/intents/ml-intents.md) to improve your AI Agent's user input comprehension.
-You can decide which user input record improves the Agents intent and then click **Add to Intent** - Then use the **Train** button in the top right above the record list to overtake the new intent to the **NLU intent list** in your Flow.
+You can decide which user input record improves the Agents intent and then click **Add to Intent**.
+Then use the **Train** button in the top right above the record list to overtake the new intent to the **NLU intent list** in your Flow.
 You do not need to execute "Build Model", because the "Train" functionality of the 'Intent Trainer'